 If the most recent HE Operation element received by the AP from another AP has the BSS Color Disabled field equal to 1, then the AP shall set the BSS Color and/or Partial BSSID bits that correspond to that other AP to 0

-Else, if the AP is in the same ESS as another AP (i.e. with the same SSID, and connected by a DS), or is controlled by the same external management entity as another AP (irrespective of SSID), then the AP may set the BSS Color and/or Partial BSSID bits that correspond to that other AP to 1 (#20305)(#20306)(#20307)
+Else, if the AP is in the same ESS as another AP (i.e. with the same SSID, and connected by a DS), or is controlled by the same external management entity as another AP (irrespective of SSID), then the AP may set the BSS Color and/or Partial BSSID bits that correspond to that other AP and do not correspond to the AP’s own BSS Color and/or Partial BSSID to 1 (#20305)(#20306)(#20307)

 Else, the AP shall set the BSS Color and/or Partial BSSID bits to 0.